 4. Country eraser

-Part of the fun of this traditional game in Singapore was amassing a huge collection of erasers with flags from the different countries and even trading them with friends to complete the set.
+Part of the fun of this traditional game in Singapore was amassing a huge collection of erasers with flags from different countries and even trading them with friends to complete the set.
 They also worked really well as actual erasers which was often the fate of unwanted duplicates in your collection.
 Psst for added nostalgia, add staples under your country eraser for an edge against the competition.

 5. Gasing